kinestetika/MetaErg/README.md

-antismash           the function assigned by antismash, if any signal_peptide      the type of signal peptide found, if any. tmh                 the number of transmembrane helixes found tmh_topology        how the protein is oriented in the membrane, if tmh were found blast               the top ten blast hits cdd                 the top ten cdd hits hmm                 the top ten hits to the functional gene hmm database
+antismash           the function assigned by antismash, if any signal_peptide      the type of signal peptide found, if any. tmh                 the number of transmembrane helixes found tmh_topology        the locations of predicted transmembrane helixes in the protein sequence blast               the top ten blast hits cdd                 the top ten cdd hits hmm                 the top ten hits to the functional gene hmm database